Sydell Group LLC Legal Department

 Please read this Policy carefully before submitting any Personal Information about you to us.
 Please note that this Policy does not apply to our processing of Personal Information on behalf of or subject to the instructions of any third parties such as airlines, car rental companies, and other service providers.
 We recommend that you review the privacy policies of any third-party service providers you may use to ensure adequate protection of your Personal Information.
 This Policy provides technical details about the steps we take to respect your privacy concerns.
 We have divided it into subsections allowing you to skip directly to the information of most interest to you.

-The appendices at the end of this Policy contain provisions applicable to EU or California residents only.
-If you are an EU or California resident, please read the applicable appendix carefully.
+The Appendix at the end of this Policy contains provisions applicable to EU residents only.
+If you are an EU resident, please read the Appendix carefully.